Search 9 million+

 mathematical theorems

-Describe a result in natural language — TheoremSearch finds it across arXiv, the Stacks Project, and five other sources.
+Describe a result in natural language, and TheoremSearch finds it across arXiv, the Stacks Project, and more.
 70% more accurate than LLM search.

-Luke AlexanderEric LeonenSophie SzetoArtemii RemizovIgnacio TejedaGiovanni InchiostroVasily Ilin
+Luke AlexanderEric LeonenSophie SzetoArtemii RemizovIgnacio TejedaJarod AlperGiovanni InchiostroVasily Ilin

 TheoremSearch screenshot